biobakery/metawibele/README.md

 #### Install databases
 To run metawibele, you need to install the dependent databases: 1) uniref databases (**required**); 2) domain databases (optional).

-##### UniRef database
+##### 1. UniRef database
-UniRef databases are **required** if you will use MetaWIBELE to do global-homology based annotation and taxonomic annotation.
-You can use **any one** of the following options to install these databases.
+UniRef database is **required** if you will use MetaWIBELE to do global-homology based annotation and taxonomic annotation.
+You can use **any one** of the following options to install the database with providing `$UNIREF_LOCATION` as the location for installation.

+**NOTE:** Please point to this location for the default uniref database in the global config file (`metawibele.cfg`, see details in the section [Prepare global configuration file](#prepare-global-configuration-file)).
+Alternatively, you can either set the location with the environment variable `$UNIREF_LOCATION`, or move the downloaded database to the folder named `uniref_database` in the current working directory.

-Option 1: Download uniref databases (Recommended)
+**Option 1: Download uniref databases (Recommended)**

-* We have built the dependent UniRef databases based on UniProt/UniRef 2019_01 sequences and annotations.
-You can download and uncompress these databases (both sequences and annotations) and provide `$UNIREF_LOCATION` as the location to install the databases.
+We have built the dependent UniRef database based on UniProt/UniRef 2019_01 sequences and annotations.
+You can download and uncompress this database (both sequences and annotations) and provide `$UNIREF_LOCATION` as the location to install the database.

 * UniRef90 sequence file (20 GB):
-		* If you are using Diamond v0.9.24, just download and uncompress the indexed version of sequences to `$UNIREF_LOCATION`: [uniref90.fasta.dmnd.tar.gz](http://huttenhower.sph.harvard.edu/MetaWIBELE_data/uniref90.fasta.dmnd.tar.gz).
-Or run the following command to download the indexed sequence file into `$UNIREF_LOCATION`:
+	* If you are using Diamond v0.9.24, just download and uncompress the indexed version of sequences to `$UNIREF_LOCATION`: [uniref90.fasta.dmnd.tar.gz](http://huttenhower.sph.harvard.edu/MetaWIBELE_data/uniref90.fasta.dmnd.tar.gz)
+	* Alternatively, run the following command to download the indexed sequence file by Diamond v0.9.24 into `$UNIREF_LOCATION`:
 	`$ metawibele_download_database --database uniref --build uniref90_diamond --install-location $UNIREF_LOCATION`
-		* If you are using different version of Diamond,
+	* If you are using different version of Diamond, download raw sequences in fasta format: [uniref90.fasta.tar.gz](http://huttenhower.sph.harvard.edu/MetaWIBELE_data/uniref90.fasta.tar.gz)
-			* download raw sequences in fasta format: [uniref90.fasta.tar.gz](http://huttenhower.sph.harvard.edu/MetaWIBELE_data/uniref90.fasta.tar.gz).
-Or run the following command to download the sequence file into `$UNIREF_LOCATION`:
+		* Alternatively, run the following command to download the sequence file into `$UNIREF_LOCATION`:
 	`$ metawibele_download_database --database uniref --build uniref90_fasta --install-location $UNIREF_LOCATION`
-			* index the sequences using your local Diamond:
+		* And then, index the sequences using your local Diamond:
 			`$ diamond makedb --in $UNIREF_LOCATION/uniref90.fasta -d $UNIREF_LOCATION/uniref90.fasta`

-	* UniRef90 annotation files (2.8 GB): [uniref90_annotations.tar.gz](http://huttenhower.sph.harvard.edu/MetaWIBELE_data/uniref90_annotations.tar.gz).
-Or run the following command to download the annotation files into `$UNIREF_LOCATION`:
+* UniRef90 annotation files (2.8 GB):
+	* Download the annotation files and uncompress into `$UNIREF_LOCATION`: [uniref90_annotations.tar.gz](http://huttenhower.sph.harvard.edu/MetaWIBELE_data/uniref90_annotations.tar.gz).
+	* Alternatively, run the following command to download the annotation files into `$UNIREF_LOCATION`:
 	`$ metawibele_download_database --database uniref --build uniref90_annotation --install-location $UNIREF_LOCATION`
-		* Annotations are available for the UniRef90 gene families to the following systems:
-			* UniProt ID corresponding to the UniRef representative
-			* Protein names of the UniRef representative
-			* Gene names of the UniRef representative
-			* Taxon name and taxon ID of the latest common ancestor (LCA) for each uniref90 cluster
-			* Taxon name and taxon ID of the representative of each uniref90 cluster
-			* Gene Ontology (GO)
-			* KEGG Orthogroups (KOs)
-			* EggNOG (including COGs)
-			* Pfam domains（Pfams)
-		* In most cases, mappings are directly inferred from the annotation of the corresponding UniRef representative sequence in UniProt.

-Option 2: Create local uniref databases
+**Option 2: Create local uniref databases**

-* You can also create these databases locally by using MetaWIBELE utility scripts based on the latest release version of UniProt/UniRef, and provide `$DATABASE_LOCATION` as the location to install the database.
+* You can also create these databases locally by using MetaWIBELE utility scripts based on the latest release version of UniProt/UniRef, and provide `$UNIREF_LOCATION` as the location to install the database.

 * Download and obtain UniProt annotations:

-	`$ metawibele_prepare_uniprot_annotation --output $DATABASE_LOCATION`
+	`$ metawibele_prepare_uniprot_annotation --output $UNIREF_LOCATION `

 * Download UniRef sequences and obtain annotations:

-	`$ metawibele_prepare_uniref_annotation -t uniref90 --output $DATABASE_LOCATION`
+	`$ metawibele_prepare_uniref_annotation -t uniref90 --output $UNIREF_LOCATION `

 * Use `diamond` to index sequences

 	`$ diamond makedb --in uniref90.fasta -d uniref90.fasta`

-##### Domain database
+##### 2. Domain database
 De default, the dependent domain databases **have already been automatically installed** when you install the MetaWIBELE package and you can skip this step.
-Alternatively, you can also create these domain databases locally and provide `$DATABASE_LOCATION` as the location to install the database.
+Alternatively, you can also create these domain databases locally and provide `$DOMAIN_LOCATION` as the location to install the database.

+**NOTE:** Please point to this location for the default domain database in the global config file (`metawibele.cfg`, see details in the section [Prepare global configuration file](#prepare-global-configuration-file)).

 Create local domain databases (**optional**)

 * Download and obtain dependent protein domains information:

-	`$ metawibele_prepare_domain_databases -t Pfam33.0 --output $DATABASE_LOCATION`
+	`$ metawibele_prepare_domain_databases -t Pfam33.0 --output $DOMAIN_LOCATION `

 	* Pfam domains from the specified version of [Pfam](https://pfam.xfam.org/) database will be downloaded.
 	* PDB information from the latest version of [SIFT](https://www.ebi.ac.uk/pdbe/docs/sifts/) database will be downloaded.